gminator/poker/README.md

 	|1|4|
 	|3|3|
 And I call get Classifier::is_a_pair(2)
-Then I should recieve False
+Then I should receive False

 Scenario: Success 3 Of A Kind